 Rustic Kitchen Tables – Types of Grain

-Once you have determined the size of your Rustic Table, you are ready to move on to the next step and pick your slab.
+Once you have determined the size of your rustic table, you are ready to move on to the next step and pick your slab.
 You will find our site is broken up into sections accordingly.
-Your longer table are going to require tree slabs like those listed on our dining table pages.
+Longer table are going to require tree slabs like those listed on our dining table pages.
 These are cuts from the longest part of the tree, the trunk.
 This is where our big logs come from.
-For a square or round table, you would want to take a look at our Burl Slabs.
+For a square or round table, you would want to take a look at our burl slabs.
 These are from the stump area of the tree and are wider.
 Keep in mind, these burl slabs may need to be cut and shaped to your final dimensions.

-Now it is time to consider what type of Character you want for your table.
+Now it is time to consider what type of character you want for your table.
 This is essentially the type of grain you’re going to want.
-The more economical slabs have less going on in them grain wise , or what we refer to as straight grain.
+The more economical slabs have less going on in them grain wise, or what we refer to as straight grain.
 The pictures below show examples of straight grain and curly grain.

 For pieces with more character, or better grain, it helps to know what type of grain you are looking for.
-Take a peek at this page on our site for more information on Burl and its grain patterns.
-The better the grain, the higher the Premium will be on that wood.
+For more information, take a peek at this page on burl and its grain patterns.
+The better the grain, the higher the premium will be on that wood.

 Not All Redwood Logs are Created Equal

-The reason for the Premium is that not all Redwood has spectacular grain.
-Salvage Logs tend to have better grain than most logs in general.
-This is because most Salvaged logs are usually Buckskins, or logs from a previous harvest.
+The reason for the premium is that not all redwood has spectacular grain.
+Salvaged logs tend to have better grain than most logs in general.
+This is because most salvaged logs are usually buckskins, or logs from a previous harvest.
 These logs were left behind because they were not lumber quality.
 This is because they had spectacular grain that was not suitable to be milled.
 At the time, these logs were not worth moving and were left where they fell.

-Curl is a perfect example of spectacular grain that looks incredible in a Rustic Dining Table.
-Curl is a Compression Grain.
-It is caused when trees grow on a hillside, straightening themselves out in the process.
-This straightening causes a compression grain on the uphill side of the tree, usually along the edge, but on rare occasions all the way across as well.
-Because Curl is so rare, these high quality pieces demand a premium price.
+Curl is a perfect example of spectacular grain that looks incredible in a rustic dining table.
+Curl is a compression grain, and is caused when trees grow on a hillside, straightening themselves out in the process.
+This straightening causes compression grain on the uphill side of the tree, usually along the edge, but on rare occasions all the way across as well.
+Because curl is so rare, these high quality pieces demand a premium price.

 The Width of Your Table

-Another factor that will effect price is width.
+Another factor that will affect price is width.
 Wider slabs get a premium price for the same reason, they are far and few between.
-Since large Redwoods are no longer harvested, the only way to get these wider Salvaged Logs, is to buy them from the lumber companies.
+Since large redwoods are no longer harvested, the only way to get these wider salvaged logs is to buy them from the lumber companies.
 They know what they are selling, and they too demand a premium as well.

-Today, good Burl is not as readily available as it once was, even here in the Heart of Redwood Country.
+Today, good burl is not as readily available as it once was, even here in the heart of redwood country.
 People have been hunting burls here for more than 100 years.
 It was always a good way to make some income on the side, especially in the off seasons.
-Most people accumulated small stock piles of burl material, to come back for in the off season, which can last several months here on the West Coast.
-The point being, that all of the easy burls to get, have already been got.
+Most people accumulated small stock piles of burl material, to come back for in the off season, which can last several months here on the west coast.
+All of the easy burls to get have already been harvested.

-With the policies that we have in place today.
-We are no longer purchase wood from just anyone trying to sell it for a good price with out knowing its provenance.
+We have stricter policies in place today, and no longer purchase wood from just anyone without knowing its origin.
 Today, we’ve taken a firm stand in favor of our environment.
-If it came to the point where we were not able to get more logs due to an end in supply, we have the inventory to be able to keep our mills running 8 hrs. a day for another 5 years or more.
+If it came to the point where we were unable to get more logs due to an end in supply, we have the inventory to keep our mills running 8 hours a day for another 5 years or more.

 Rustic Kitchen Tables – Choosing your slab

-Now, having your final dimensions and an idea of what you are looking for in terms of Character, it time to build a table.
-For your larger rustic kitchen tables, I would suggest you start on our Dining Tables Page for slabs over 36″, and our Conference Tables for slabs in the 44″ – 60″ range.
+Now that you have your final dimensions and an idea of what you are looking for in terms of character, it time to build a table.
+For larger rustic kitchen tables, I would suggest starting on our dining tables page for slabs over 36″, and our conference tables for slabs in the 44″ – 60″ range.
 Basically what you are looking for is something the right size or larger than what you actually need, as we can always re-size the slabs smaller.
-As I’ve mentioned previously, prices on the same size piece of wood may vary based on the grain, so find the combination you feel comfortable with, and give us a call or fill our our inquiry form.
+As I’ve mentioned previously, prices on pieces of wood with the same size may vary based on the grain.
+Once you find the combination you feel comfortable with, give us a call or fill our our inquiry form.